jeanguyomarch/eovim/README.md

 [![Build Status](https://travis-ci.org/jeanguyomarch/eovim.svg?branch=master)](https://travis-ci.org/jeanguyomarch/eovim)

-Eovim is still at an early alpha stage.
+Eovim is still at an alpha stage.
 However, it should be possible to use it for developping daily, as most of the Neovim interfaces have been implemented.

 ## Installation